Plan Your Visit: Monthly Guide

-Enjoy the tapestry of flowers and foliage displayed in the Class of ’53 Container Gardens, the Groundcover Collection, and the Young Flower Garden.
-This is also the best month to see the tomatoes, eggplants, beans, and cabbages in the Pounder Heritage Vegetable Garden, as well as the grains, castor beans, and cotton plants in the International Crop and Weed Garden.
+Enjoy the tapestry of flowers and foliage displayed in the Class of ’53 Container Gardens, the Groundcover Collection, the Young Flower Garden and the Bioswale Garden.
+This is also the best month to see the tomatoes, eggplants, beans, and cabbages in the Pounder Heritage Vegetable Garden.

 Hardy cyclamens, Japanese anemones, asters, kirengeshoma, tender Mediterranean and Western sages, as well as ornamental grasses are late bloomers around the botanical garden and arboretum.
 Also, check out the ripening pumpkins, squashes, and beans in the Pounder Heritage Vegetable Garden, or enjoy a stroll along Fall Creek and other on-campus natural areas.

-Bright fall foliage and fruits abound.
+Enjoy fall foliage on a mile loop trail around Beebe Lake.
 The arboretum’s Newman Overlook provides a panoramic view of the brilliant colors in the arboretum and woods along Fall Creek.
 The red and yellow fruits of viburnums, winterberries, and hawthorns appear in the Zucker Shrub Collection, while hardy kiwis mature on the arbor at the Lewis Education Center in the botanical garden.